lachrist/estree-sentry-2/README.md

   node.computed ? null : (node.property as Identifier | PrivateIdentifier).name;
 ```

-`estree-sentry` is a subset of `estree` (safe call expression in left-hand side
+`estree-sentry` is almost a subset of `estree` which removes many nonsensical
-of assignments) which removes many nonsensical nodes at the price of more
+nodes at the price of more complex type definitions.
+This makes nodes easier to
-complex type definitions.
-This makes nodes easier to consume (but harder to
+consume (but harder to produce).
-produce).

 ```typescript
 import { MemberExpression } from "estree-sentry";